Barbeques Galore: History

 As part of a transformation of the brand, in 2020 Barbeques Galore launched a new TV campaign, ‘Now you’re cooking’, and also commenced the rollout of new design stores, creating a more engaging in-store experience.
 The company also added a number of new product ranges, including the introduction of fresh BBQ cuts of meat into a number of stores.

 Later that year, Inside Retail included Barbeques Galore on its list of the 20 coolest retailers for 2020.
-In 2021, Barbeques Galore won Gold at the Sydney Design Awards for its new concept store in Everton Park, QLD, and in 2022 was a winner at the Australian Retail Innovators Awards for the development and launch of the BBQ Legends loyalty program.
+In 2021, Barbeques Galore won Gold at the Sydney Design Awards for its new concept store in Everton Park, and in 2022 was a winner at the Australian Retail Innovators Awards for the development and launch of the BBQ Legends loyalty program.

 In 2022 the company outlined growth plans to open a number of new stores, expand ranges in store and online, and make further investment in its systems.

+Barbeques Galore was named ‘Medium Retailer of the Year’ at the Australian Retail Association’s annual awards for 2024, and was also presented with a Good Design Award for the Ziggy Elite portable grill in the same year.

 Products

 Barbeques Galore is the exclusive Australian distributor of the Ziegler & Brown range of barbeques and accessories, including the award-winning Ziggy range of portable grills.
 Barbeques Galore also exclusively offers the Beefmaster range of barbeques, which carry a range of features including the SearPRO cooking system, Structural Heat Retention, and a 6-year warranty.

 Barbeques Galore distributes Kamado Joe ceramic grills and accessories, and also carries a wide range of other leading brands, including Beefeater, Everdure by Heston Blumenthal, ProQ, Masterbuilt, and Traeger.

 These brands are supported by a range of barbeque fuels, sauces, rubs, and other cooking accessories, and a range of outdoor furniture products.
 Heating products include the Saxon, Austwood and Norseman brand indoor wood heaters.